adilcr01/adilcr01/README.md

 #### My name is Adil Anwar
 #### A proactive and fast learning individual seeking an opportunity to work as a data scientist.
 I have worked with Libraries and frameworks such as Scikit-learn, NLTK, Streamlit, Flask and many more.
 I have built several End to End projects with Machine learning and NLP.
 I am also having good programming skills in Python.

-#### My key skills in data science projects include EDA, feature Engineering, data cleaning.
+#### My key skills in data science projects include EDA, feature Engineering, data cleaning, ML, Python.

-#### Skills: Python / Machine Learning/ NLP / Feature Engineering / Heroku / Streamlit / Flask / Tableau / MS- Excel
+#### Skills: Python / Machine Learning/ NLP / Feature Engineering / Azure / Streamlit / Flask / Power BI / Tableau / MS- Excel